qualiture/ui5-task-check-eocp/README.md

 ## How it works

-The task checks the application's UI5 version (as specified in the `ui5.yaml` file), and matches it with the UI5 versions avaliable.
+The task checks the application's UI5 version (as specified in the `ui5.yaml` file), and matches it with the UI5 versions available (these are retrieved from http://ui5.sap.com).
 If the current date is within (or after) the End of Cloud Provisioning quarter, it prints a warning during the `ui5 build` execution.

-**NB: It does not stop the process from executing.
-It is the developer's responibility to proceed and update the UI5 version at will.**
+**NB: In case of expired provisioning date, the task does not halt the `ui5 build` process from executing.
+It is the developer's responsibility to proceed and update the UI5 version at will.**

 ## Licence

 Standard MIT license

-If you find this extension useful, buy Qualiture (Robin van het Hof) a beer when you see him ;-)
+If you find this extension useful, buy Qualiture (Robin van het Hof) a beer when you see him 🙂